Bic: In popular culture

 In 2018, Centquatre-Paris featured a Bic exhibition, which included 150 works created with the Bic collection.
-The exhibition included works from works by Alberto Giacometti, René Magritte and Fernand Léger, Martin Parr and Mamadou Cissé.
+The exhibition included works by Alberto Giacometti, René Magritte and Fernand Léger, Martin Parr and Mamadou Cissé.

 The Bic Cristal is exhibited at the Museum of Modern Art in New York and the Center Pompidou in Paris.

 In 2020, the Bic Corporate Foundation was recognized in the Netflix Documentary On Est Ensemble.
 The film follows French social entrepreneur Stephane de Freitas on his journey to meet social change worldwide, introducing viewers to the organization's work in Brazil to educate and empower women.

 In July 2021, Bic partnered with iconic French 19th-century department store La Samaritaine to create a limited-edition collection of products inspired by the façade for which it is famous.

 Additionally, in August 2021, to celebrate more than 70 years of the Cristal Ballpoint Pen, Bic has collaborated with luxury French malletier, Pinel et Pinel, on the launch of a special-edition version of its iconic pen.

+In 2023, BIC launched a special edition 4-Color Marvel Studios' The Marvels Edition Retractable Ballpoint Pen.